menu icon

 Top down view of gingerbread ice cream texture with gingerbread man on top.

-Egg yokes: I use large eggs in this recipe.
+Egg yolks: I use large eggs in this recipe.
 You can put the egg whites aside for another recipe such as my pretty rainbow meringues or amaretti cookies.

-Glycose syrup (optional): also called confectioner’s glucose.
+Glucose syrup (optional): also called confectioner’s glucose.
 You can get in from specialty baking shops, online and some supermarkets.
-A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoop-ability of the ice cream.
+A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoopability of the ice cream.
 You can substitute with the same amount of light corn syrup or powdered dextrose.
-Measure carefully, preferably using a digital kitchen scale, and don't add to much or your ice cream will melt in a red hot minuet!
+Measure carefully, preferably using a digital kitchen scale, and don't add to much or your ice cream will melt in a red hot minute!

 How to make gingerbread ice cream